 Porter-Leath's Teacher Excellence Program also has a specialized focus on social-emotional training for early childhood educators.
 In order to perform at their best, early childhood educators must understand young children's ability to regulate their emotions and to relate to the world.
 Children's social environment can affect their classroom behavior and academic performance long after preschool, so it is critical that all educators are able to model responsible emotional management, decision making and relationship skills.

 Earl Head Start Social Emotional Learning Coach

-Larissa Fullilove graduated from The University of Memphis with a degree in Elementary Education and a minor in Sociology.
-She has worked with infants and toddlers for 12 years and is passionate about helping families, children and staff reach their goals.
-She began her career as a teacher for Shelby County Early Head Start and later transitioned to a teacher here at Porter-Leath.
+Larissa Fullilove graduated from the University of Memphis with a B.S. in Elementary Education and a minor in Sociology.
+She worked with infants and toddlers for 12 years as a classroom teacher and is passionate about helping families, children and staff reach their goals.
+She is currently endorsed by the Association of Infant Mental Health in Tennessee.

 Larissa's philosophy of instructional coaching is to collaborate with school-based staff, supporting teachers by cultivating ownership of the social-emotional implementation of best practices.
 She promotes learning practices that support social-emotional excellence for teachers and students, which will enhance the development of supportive classroom management practice, a positive school climate and increase the development of academic, social, and emotional supports for students.